arcboundrav/evodom/README.md

 for generating the set of possible moves the current player can make, given the rules and the State.
-At the start of each iteration, the set of possible moves is generated, and the current player selects which one to make---then makes it.
+At the start of each iteration, the set of possible moves is generated, and the current player selects which one to make—then makes it.

 For example, in the Action Phase, the termination condition is a
 conjunction: the current player has not yet elected to pass the